 As executive coach JP Flaum once shared with Graham Weaver, the founder of Alpine Investments, “Are you going to get to your goals with B or C CEOs running your portfolio companies?
 If you’re not building a suite of A leaders, Graham, how would you rate yourself as a CEO?”

-The same thing is true for your Marketing and Sales Leaders and their direct reports – it’s more important than ever to have strong A+ marketing and sales leaders and teams in place.
-The demand for this key talent is still extremely tight.
-The difference between good and great in Marketing and Sales is 10X.
+The same thing is true for your Marketing and Sales Leaders and their direct reports - it’s more important than ever to have strong A+ marketing and sales leaders and teams in place.

 Why do companies fail to hire the best people quickly, putting growth goals at risk?